ankraio/docs-flask/README.md

 Thank you for choosing Ankra, and we hope that our repository will help you deploy your applications with ease and efficiency.

 ## What is the `.ankra.yaml` file?

 The `.ankra.yaml` file is used for configuring the deployment of a cloud-native application.
-It defines the CICD flow in stages such as build, predeploy, and development.
+It defines the CICD flow in stages such as **build**, **predeploy**, and **development**.
 The file sets environment variables and secrets used during deployment, and contains scripts and actions executed at different stages, such as building Docker images and upgrading Helm charts.
 Here's a quick breakdown:

-*stages*: Defines the different stages of the deployment flow, such as building, predeploy, and development, and lists the actions to be taken in each stage.
+- **stages**: Defines the different stages of the deployment flow, such as building, predeploy, and development, and lists the actions to be taken in each stage.

-*variables*: Sets environment variables and secrets used during deployment, such as the version number, target environment, and registry credentials.
+- **variables**: Sets environment variables and secrets used during deployment, such as the version number, target environment, and registry credentials.

-*predeploy*: Contains actions to be executed before deployment, such as creating namespaces and setting up credentials for Cloudflare and Docker registry.
+- **predeploy**: Contains actions to be executed before deployment, such as creating namespaces and setting up credentials for Cloudflare and Docker registry.

-*build*: Contains actions for building Docker images and creating Helm charts.
+- **build**: Contains actions for building Docker images and creating Helm charts.

-*tag_cleanup*: Deletes old tags and pushes the new ones to the Git repository.
+- **tag_cleanup**: Deletes old tags and pushes the new ones to the Git repository.

-*dev*: Contains actions for deploying the application, including upgrading Helm charts and setting environment variables.
+- **dev**: Contains actions for deploying the application, including upgrading Helm charts and setting environment variables.

 read more: https://ankra.gitbook.io/docs-flask/ankra-yaml-file